-Bixby Animal Clinic as helped pet owners across Long Beach care for their pets.
+Bixby Animal Clinic has helped pet owners across Southern California care for their pets.
 If you have concerns for your pet’s health and are seeking a committed and compassionate vet, contact our office today.

 Does My Pet Have Breathing Problems?

 When resting, a healthy pet takes an average of 10 to 30 breaths per minute.
 If your pet’s breathing seems labored or unusually fast, they may be dealing with anxiety, pain, fever, or a significant health issue.
 It is critical to bring your pet to us if these signs are present, as early detection may improve treatment options and outcomes for your pet.

 Be careful not to confuse unusual breath patterns with panting, a normal behavior seen in dogs.
 Dogs use quick, short breaths through their open mouth to relax or cool themselves.

 - Nasal or eye discharge

 - Difficulty during physical activity

 - Loss of appetite

 Breathing problems in pets vary in cause and severity, from simple allergies to serious health issues.
 Listed below are potential causes of breathing problems:

 - Fluid in lungs or chest cavity